CASE Statement in SQL

 END AS salary_band

--- Classify customers by both spend and tenure
+-- Classify employees by both salary and tenure

 SELECT